These Fresh Green Beans with Bacon, Dijon Maple Sauce, Caramelized Pecans, and Feta aren’t your grandmother’s green beans – no offense grandma.

 5. Garnish with caramelized nuts, bacon and Feta.

-Tips for Making Green Beans and Bacon
+Fresh Green Beans and Bacon Tips

 • Double the sauce: I tend to like more Dijon Maple Sauce than some, so you might want to Double the Dijon Maple Sauce and add to taste.